tamarhessen/Ex2---android/README.md

 # Ex2---android
-## This project is the front end of the adinroid application of facebook.
+## This project is the front end of the android application of facebook.
 ### Made by: Tamar Hessen, Sapir Yanai, and Daniel Lifshitz.
 ## Run:
 ### The final code is in the branch main_part-3

+### Server
-1. Download server from this rpository https://github.com/tamarhessen/Ex3-server.git
+1. Download server from this repository https://github.com/tamarhessen/Ex3-server.git
 2. open the server in terminal and write: npm install
 3. After downloading you can run the server with command: npm run windows
 4. Once the server has started you will see this message: Server started on port: 5000